Robert-DeForrest-Reynolds/EliJ/README.md

  - `Out(String Contents)`
  - `In()`
  - `In(String Prompt)` - Overloaded with string to display to console before user input
- - `Find_Between(String Content, String LeftQuery, String RightQuery)` - Find substring between two strings
+ - `Find_Between(String Content, String LeftQuery, String RightQuery)` - Find substring between two strings *(shouldn't the language constructs be completed first and then these methods written in Pineapple? or is this a helper for the parser?
+I read currently implemeted as language features completed)

 ### **Standard Library Implementations**
 - Strings